 Alert / Omit Item

 The dietary need is flagged on delivery reports (Kitchen Sheet, Route Sheet, Meal Labels).
 Kitchen staff sees the alert and manually adjusts the client's meal.
-This is the most common option and works well for most organizations.
+This is the most common option.

 Substitute Meal

-The client's product for the day is swapped to the designated substitution meal for that product category.
-This changes what the client receives entirely — instead of a flagged adjustment, they get a completely different meal.
+The client's product for the day is swapped to the designated substitution meal for that product category — a complete meal replacement rather than a flagged adjustment.

-Most organizations use Alert / Omit Item for most or all substitution types.
-Substitute Meal works well for organizations with choice meals configured as products (e.g., a "Vegetarian Meal" product alongside a "Regular Meal" product) or if your organization has a designated bland diet type.
+Most organizations use Alert / Omit Item for most or all dietary needs.
+Substitute Meal works well for organizations with choice meals configured as products (e.g., a "Vegetarian Meal" product alongside a "Regular Meal" product) or a designated bland diet.

 Setting Up Substitutions

-Using automatic substitutions on reports gives kitchen staff a cleaner view — they only see dietary alerts relevant to that day's menu, not all of a client's dietary needs.
+Using automatic substitutions on reports gives kitchen staff a cleaner view — they only see dietary alerts relevant to that day's menu, not every dietary need a client has.